 Cut spindles and posts at different locations along their turned profiles or the square sections.
 Note: When cutting spindles and posts, trim the flat, square sections last.
 You'll need these to anchor the parts to the base and fence of a miter saw or the crosscut fence of a table saw.

 When working with pressure-treated wood products, wear a dust mask and eye protection when cutting the wood.
 Wash your hands after handling the wood, and launder clothes separately afterward.
 Never burn leftover scraps of treated wood; discard them with your trash.

 Use the 4-in-wide post or 2-1/4-in-wide spindle sections alone or in combinations, or mix sections of posts with spindles.
 You can also add post caps to serve as a base or display area for pumpkins.
 Where necessary, glue and clamp the sections together.

 Sand the spindle and post sections in the direction of the grain (wear a dust mask and eye protection).
-Then brush on a coat of paint -- we used Valspar Signature in Safari Brown (#6009-1) -- and let dry.
+Then brush on a coat of brown paint and let dry.

 Rub chalk over the painted pillars, working it into the grooves of the profile.
 Then use a soft cloth to wipe off the chalk until you achieve a look you like.

 Place pumpkin-shape gourds or small pumpkins on the flat tops of the pillars and group them as you like.